William Newton Mercer

-William Newton Mercer (1790-1874) was a surgeon and civic leader in New Orleans during the nineteenth century.
-His residence later became the clubhouse of The Boston Club, which has been associated with the history of business and Carnival in New Orleans.
+William Newton Mercer (1790 – August 16, 1874) was a surgeon, plantation and slave owner in the lower Mississippi River valley before the American Civil War, banker, and civic leader of 19th-century New Orleans.
+His New Orleans residence later became the clubhouse of The Boston Club, which has been associated with the history of business and Carnival in New Orleans.

 Early life

-William was born in Cecil County, Maryland, in 1790.
-He studied medicine at The University of Pennsylvania School of Medicine under Benjamin Rush.
+William was born in 1791 in Cecil County, Maryland.
+His parents were Anna and Benjamin James Mercer.
+He studied medicine at the University of Pennsylvania School of Medicine under Benjamin Rush.
 He then served as a surgeon for United States Army during the War of 1812, stationed in New Orleans, Louisiana, then Natchez, Mississippi, before resigning there into private practice.
+In 1820 he ministered to a family group afflicted by an outbreak of yellow fever at Bay St. Louis, Mississippi, which ultimately led to his marriage to plantation heiress Anna Farar.
+He also became close friends with planter Stephen Duncan, who had married Margaret Ellis, a daughter of landowner Abram Ellis and a first cousin of Mercer's wife, whose mother had been an Ellis.